It's gonna be "a bit Pistols, a bit Stooges"

 Has Liam Gallagher made his new solo album yet?

-He’s working on it, friends.
 ‘As You Were’ was written and recorded in Los Angeles with ace songwriter Greg Kurstin (who co-wrote Adele’s ‘Hello), among others, and hotshot producer Andrew Wyatt.
-He’s now revealed via Twitter (his favoured medium) that he’s returning to the City of Angels to work on album number two.
-“The hills are live with the sound of LG”, he wrote on April 14.
+Back in April, Liam’ revealed via Twitter (his favoured medium) that he was returning to the City of Angels to work on album number two.
+“The hills are live with the sound of LG”, he wrote.
 “I’m of [sic] to LA nxt Wk [sic] to start the follow up to as you were be afraid all you cosmic pop pickers Dilly Dilly as you were LG x.”
 He used the phrase “As you were” twice in the space of 180 characters – make no mistake: Liam’s is firing on all cylinders.